brianhouse/open_circuits/guide/leds.md

 # LEDs

 Light-emitting diodes!
-Connect the long leg (+) of these all purpose lofi lights to a resistor and an output pin (21 or 27) and the short leg (-) to ground.
+Connect the long leg (+) of these all purpose lofi lights to a resistor and a GPIO pin (13, 12, 27, 33, 15, 32, 14) and the short leg (-) to ground.

 - The forward voltage of an LED is how much it takes out of the circuit to turn on.
 - The current of an LED is how bright it's going to be.